 Candidates for Cambridge O Level Global Perspectives take three compulsory components - Component 1, Component 2 and Component 3.
 Component 1 is externally assessed.
 Component 2 is internally set and externally marked.
 Component 3 is internally assessed and externally moderated.
+Candidates will be eligible for grades A-E

+Component Weighting

-Component Weighting Component 1 Written Examination1 hour 15 minutesCandidates answer four compulsory questions based on a range of sources provided with the paper.
-Questions 1-4 are worth 12, 14, 20 and 24 marks.Sources will present a global issue from a range of perspectives, personal, local and/or national, global, and will be drawn from a list of eight topics.This component is externally assessed.70 marks 35% Component 2 Individual Report Candidates research one topic area (from a choice of eight) of personal, local and/or national and global significance and submit one report based on their research.
+Component 1 Written Examination 1 hour 15 minutes 35%

+Candidates answer four compulsory questions based on a range of sources

+provided with the paper.
+Questions 1-4 are worth 12, 14, 20 and 24 marks.

+Sources will present a global issue from a range of perspectives, personal, local and/or national, global, and will be drawn from a list of eight topics.

+This component is externally assessed.

+70 marks

+Component 2 Individual Report 30%

+Candidates research one topic area (from a choice of eight) of personal, local

+and/or national and global significance and submit one report based on their research.

 The title is devised by candidates themselves.

 The report must be 1500-2000 words and written in continuous prose.

 This component is internally set and externally marked.

+60 marks

-60 marks 30% Component 3 Team Project Candidates devise and develop a collaborative project into an aspect of one topic (from a choice of eight).
+Component 3 Team Project 35%

+Candidates devise and develop a collaborative project into an aspect of one topic

+(from a choice of eight).
 This choice of project must allow for the exploration of different cultural perspectives.

 The Team Project comprises two elements.

+Team Element

-Team Element Candidates produce as a team one Outcome and one Explanation as a Collaboration.
+Candidates produce as a team one Outcome and one Explanation as a

+Collaboration.

 The Explanation must be 200-300 words.

+(10 marks)

+Personal Element

-(10 marks) Personal Element Candidates each write a Reflective Paper on their research, contribution and 35% personal learning.
+Candidates each write a Reflective Paper on their research, contribution and personal learning.

 The paper must be 750-1000 words.

+(60 marks)

-(60 marks) This component is internally assessed and externally moderated.
+This component is internally assessed and externally moderated.

 70 marks